hapi-server/data-specification/README.md

 Note also the response 1408 indicating that the server will not fulfill the request, since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.

 In cases where the server cannot create a full response (such as an `info` request or `data` request for an unknown dataset), the JSON header response must include the HAPI version and a HAPI status object indicating that an error has occurred.
 If no JSON header was requested, then the HTTP error will be the only indicator of a problem.
-Similaryly, for the `data` endpoint, clients may request data with no JSON header, and in this case, the HTTP status is the only place a client can determine the response status.
+Similarly, for the `data` endpoint, clients may request data with no JSON header, and in this case, the HTTP status is the only place a client can determine the response status.

 ## HAPI Client Error Handling